scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 Clients using the `Prefer` header to control PUT behavior as advertised by the specs should not notice any difference.

+### LDP-NR metadata by content negotiation

+FCREPO4 relies on the `/fcr:metadata` identifier to retrieve RDF metadata about an LDP-NR.
+LAKEsuperior supports this as a legacy option, but encourages the use of content negotiation to do the same.
+Any request to an LDP-NR with an `Accept` header set to one of the supported RDF serialization formats will yield the RDF metadata of the resource instead of the binary contents.

 ## Optional improvements